ValentinKolb/reciyml/Readme.md

 ### Full Specification

-Any Recipe is structured from a list of steps.
-Every step has multiple fields, some of which are optional.

-A step has simple key-value, fields and komplex fields like `preparation`, `ingredients` and `steps`.
+ReciYML describes recipes as a recursive collection of steps.
+Each step contains:

+- Basic fields: Key-value pairs.
+- Complex fields: Lists of instructions, ingredients, or substeps.

 #### Step Field